 We began paying quarterly cash dividends of \$0.125 per share of common stock to Progress stockholders in December 2016 and increased the quarterly cash dividend to \$0.14 per share in September 2017.
-In September 2018, our Board of Directors approved an additional 11% increase to our quarterly cash dividend from \$0.14 to \$0.155 per share of common stock.
-On June 25, 2019, our Board of Directors declared a quarterly dividend of \$0.155 per share of common stock that will be paid on September 16, 2019 to shareholders of record as of the close of business on September 2, 2019.
+In September 2018, the quarterly cash dividend was increased by 11% to \$0.155 per share of common stock.
+On September 24, 2019, our Board of Directors approved an additional 6% increase to our quarterly cash dividend from \$0.155 to \$0.165 per share of common stock and declared a quarterly dividend of \$0.165 per share of common stock that will be paid on December 16, 2019 to shareholders of record as of the close of business on December 2, 2019.
 We expect to continue paying quarterly cash dividends in subsequent quarters consistent with our capital allocation strategy.
-However, we may terminate or modify this program at any time.